 La Couronne d’Or, 10 rue Principale, Leymen, Tel.
 03 89 68 58 04

 Ask for a table in the little room to the left as you come in (cosier and less noisy than the big dining room), or on the terrace in summer.
-Original, sensibly priced food (2-course midweek lunch menu around 12 euros – e.g panaché de poissons with pasta, right), a good selection of main-course veggie dishes – and a wide range of veg to accompany main dishes, cooked to rare perfection.
-The touch of Swiss frost from the owner has now thawed out and the staff is cheerful and proficient.
+Original, sensibly priced food (2-course midweek lunch menu around 12 euros – e.g panaché de poissons with pasta, left), a good selection of main-course veggie dishes – and a wide range of veg to accompany main dishes, cooked to rare perfection.
+The touch of Swiss frost from the owner has thawed out and the staff is cheerful and [fairly] proficient.